 Besides; over that decade of self-exile, we know that any significant part of it spent in Britain, must have been spent outside the wizarding world, for no other wizards saw hide nor hair of Tom during that time.
 He would not get a lot of opportunity to collect historical magical artifacts associated with the Founders of Hogwarts Academy out among the Muggles.

-And, while we now know that he did travel abroad during this period, under normal circumstances, how many artifacts associated with the founders of Hogwarts Academy would he be likely to find outside of Great Britain?
+And, while we now know that he did travel abroad during this period, under normal circumstances, how many artifacts associated with the founders of Hogwarts would he be likely to find outside of Great Britain?
 (Albus, after all, knew nothing about what had become of the diadem.)
-I suspected that Tom had probably intended ultimately to settle into the Castle and create a situation that would flush out the sword of Gryffindor out of hiding to serve as the receptacle for the Horcrux that he would create from Dumbledore’s death.
+I long suspected that Tom had probably intended ultimately to settle into the castle as a member of the staff, and create a situation that would flush the sword of Gryffindor out from hiding to serve as the receptacle for the Horcrux that he would create from Dumbledore’s death.
 And I still think that was probably his original intention.

 But it had occurred to me that we had another maybe-pattern that needed to be considered as well.
-With the release of HBP, the circumstantial evidence was slowly surfacing which suggested that Tom may have only started distributing his Horcruxes into hiding places after he learned about the Prophecy.
+With the release of HBP, the circumstantial evidence was slowly building up which suggested that Tom may have only started distributing his Horcruxes into hiding places after he learned about the Prophecy.

 Albus told us that Lucius Malfoy wasn’t entrusted with the Diary until just before Voldemort’s fall in 1981.
 If we accept Sirius’s story of the Death of Regulus Black, and that Regulus Black was R.A.B., he could only have gotten hold of the Locket during 1980, around the time of his death.

-The R.A.B. speculation has been adjusted in view of the fact that the dates on the tapestry sketch are unworkable.
-The most likely time for Regulus Black’s death now appears to be either the summer break of 1980 at the end of his 6th year at Hogwarts, the Easter break earlier that spring, or the Christmas break at the end of the year In fact if the latter his death could have occurred in either December or January at one end or the other of the subject year.
+The R.A.B. speculation has been adjusted to 1980 in view of the fact that the dates on the tapestry sketch are unworkable.
+The most likely time for Regulus Black’s death now appears to be either the summer break of 1980 at the end of his 6th year at Hogwarts, the Easter break earlier that spring, or the Christmas break at the end of the year In fact, if during a Christmas break, his death could have occurred in either December or January at one end or the other of the subject year.
 And since the Prophecy seems most likely to have been made around Halloween of 1979, that gives us a fairly narrow — but still workable — window of opportunity for Reggie to have deflected the Locket from where it was intended to be.

 At that point, we had to just assume that his was the Locket.
 We had no direct evidence to support that assumption.
 Just the circumstantial evidence that the substitute Horcrux had been a locket.